Table of contents

 Introduction

 Pascal's Triangle is a mathematical construct that has intrigued scholars for centuries.
-Named after the French mathematician Blaise Pascal, this triangle is generated by starting with a single 1 at the top, then constructing subsequent rows where each number is the sum of the two directly above it.
+Named after the French mathematician Blaise Pascal, this triangle is generated by starting with a single 1 at the top, and then constructing subsequent rows where each number is the sum of the two directly above it.
 It plays a significant role in combinatorics, algebra, and calculus.

 pascal traingle program in C